rverpillot/cubez/README.md

 ![ballistic][ballistic_ss]

-Cubedrop: hit the space bar to drop some cubes onto the ground
+Cubedrop: hit the space bar to drop some boxes onto the ground

 ![cubedrop][cubedrop_ss]